masoncashews/rundeck-aws/Readme.md

 * `SSO_RELYING_PARTY_ID`: The relying party id from ADFS.
 Can be anything but is usually the protected domain.
 * `SHARED_FILES_PATH`: This is used to put all the logs and shareable rundeck files in a central location.
 Important for a HA environment.
   * EFS mount should be the target.
 * `VOUCH_DELAY`: This is how long to delay Vouch from starting,  in seconds.
-This should be a long enough for Rundeck to finish starting (usually about a minute) and so the startup script can sync libraries to the shared location before starting Vouch-Proxy.
+This should be a long enough for Rundeck to finish starting (usually about a minute), so the startup script can sync libraries to the shared location before starting Vouch-Proxy.
   * Defaults to 10 seconds.

 #### Typical Environment Setup for the container